 - November 1: Students will email the MAS Program Director Aaron Baker by November 1 to indicate they will be taking the written exam fall semester.

 - November 8: Students will receive an email with their questions.
 They will have 7 days to complete their essay answers (due by November 15, 11:59 p.m.
 Arizona time).

 - November 15: Students will email a Word attachment of the exam back to Dr. Baker by 11:59 p.m.
 Arizona time.
 FMS faculty will return comments to the student along with the determination of Pass or Fail.

 - April 1: Students will email the MAS Program Director Aaron Baker by April 1 to indicate they will be taking the written exam spring semester.

 - April 8: Students will receive an email with their questions.
 They will have 7 days to complete their essay answers (due by April 15, 11:59 p.m.
 Arizona time).

 - April 15: Students will email a Word attachment of the exam back to Dr. Baker by 11:59 p.m.
 Arizona time.
 FMS faculty will return comments to the student along with the determination of Pass or Fail.

 MAS students who do not pass the exam can retake it the following semester.

 Summer Graduates: The exam is only offered in fall and spring.
 Students graduating in summer will take the exam in spring.

-Once exams results are received please send an email to Edith Velez Bermudez so that she may update your iPOS.
+Once exams results are received, please email firstname.lastname@example.org to update your iPOS.